pdoehle/swc-notes/sql-ecol.md

   - There is not redundant information.
     - Data should be split into different tables with one table per "class" of information.
     - There needs to be a shared identifier between tables, known as a *foreign key*.
+    - *Foreign keys* reference a primary key in another table.
+      - e.g.: Table of hospital patient info. and table with patient names and ID numbers.

 ### Creating a New Database
 - Let's create a new database.